John Francis Green: Aftermath

-A post-mortem revealed that John Francis Green had been shot six times in the head at close range, the bullets all having entered from the front.
+A post-mortem revealed that Green had been shot six times in the head at close range, the bullets all having entered from the front.
 At the time of his death, Green was married and the father of three children.

-After his killing, the Gardaí found Green's car (a Volkswagen Beetle) parked beside the house.
+After his killing, the Gardaí found Green's car, a Volkswagen Beetle, parked beside the house.
 They discovered weapons, ammunition and documents hidden behind the backseat.
 In the glove compartment were 26 photographs of members of the Provisional and Official IRA, all of whom were wanted by the security forces in Northern Ireland.
 A further search inside the house and the grounds disclosed more ammunition and bomb-making materials.

 Green's killing was one of 87 which the Pat Finucane Centre has linked to the Glenanne gang, a group comprising rogue elements of the RUC, UDR working alongside the UVF which carried out a series of sectarian attacks in the Mid-Ulster/South Armagh area in the 1970s.

 According to the Barron Report (2003), a Luger pistol used in Green's killing was linked six months later to the Miami Showband killings, which left three band members dead.
 Both Robin Jackson and Robert Nairac were allegedly behind that attack, while Harris Boyle was blown up after the bomb he and Wesley Somerville (another UVF and Glenanne gang member) had placed in the band's minibus had gone off prematurely.
 Martin Dillon, in his book The Dirty War, claims that Nairac was not involved in Green's killing, nor the Miami Showband attack.
 In his 2015 biography of Nairac, retired diplomat Alistair Kerr produced evidence that clears Nairac of involvement in both the Green killing and Miami Showband ambush.

 Captain Robert Nairac was abducted and killed in 1977 by the IRA.
 On 7 April 1977, the South Armagh Republican Action Force claimed responsibility for shooting dead Protestant man Hugh Clarke at Tullymacreeve near Forkill, County Armagh.
 The book Lost Lives says that the IRA shot Clarke.
 It adds: "the IRA claimed Hugh Clarke was involved in the killing of IRA member John Francis Green.
 On the night of the Green killing, he had been at the house where the IRA man's body was found".

 On 9 January 2005, in Castleblayney, over 800 people participated in a march and unveiling of a memorial at Keady Cross to commemorate the 30th anniversary of the killing of Green.